The-L3rNa3aN/WebSockets_SimpleClientServer/README.md

 ~~Clients now have names but it can be done better.
 Client messages however are not broadcast to the everyone.
 Need to do that.~~<br>
 ~~Messages are now broadcast to everyone in the server!
 Need to handle messages on a client disconnecting.
 Should I try making some kind of server browser?~~<br>
 ~~Tried making the project run with Webpack and Serve.~~<br>
-Trying to have Webpack and Websockets to run together but in vain.
-This part is gonna be lengthy.
+~~Trying to have Webpack and Websockets to run together but in vain.
+This part is gonna be lengthy.~~<br>
+Fuck it.
+Gotta start over.